-Today we’re checking in at The Madonna Inn in San Luis Obispo, one of my absolute favorite places to stay in the entire world!
+Today we’re checking in to The Madonna Inn in San Luis Obispo, one of my absolute favorite places to stay in the entire world!
 If that seems like an exaggeration, it is not!
 But the Madonna Inn’s aesthetic is definitely exaggerated.
 An exaggeration of pink, gold, cherubs, roses, and cake!
 It’s all too much, completely over-the-top, and I absolutely love it!

 Hey there!
 This post may contain affiliate links.
 If you click on an affiliate link and make a purchase, I may receive a small commission at NO additional cost to you.
 Ads are how I pay the bills and keep the blog free and full of valuable content to help you plan your trip!